The Voters of Alabama

 Maintenance worker, Union Springs, Alabama

-“No realistic answer for him [Jones] but I heard all the stuff about Roy Moore.
+“No realistic answer for him [Jones], but I heard all the stuff about Roy Moore.
 Been in office a couple times, been in and out.
 Why not give the other guy a chance?”